chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 1

-Design and implement a homepoage showcasing a selection of featured cheeses.
+Design and implement a homepage showcasing a selection of featured cheeses.

 #### Task 2